 Tierra attended Ohio University and received her B.S in Political Science.
 In her spare time, Tierra prides herself in advocating for the Ward 8 communities and providing free enriching activities for youth, helping to raise social awareness through art based workshops.
 Tierra is passionate about being a part of the solutions in closing the achievement gap and helping to provide platforms for the future leaders of tomorrow.

-Since 2016, Tanna has served as the After-School All-Stars Site Coordinator at Stuart-Hobson Middle School, where she has become an irreplaceable member of the Stuart-Hobson community.
+Since 2016, Tanna has served as the After-School All-Stars Site Coordinator at Stuart-Hobson Middle School.
+Now Tanna is the 21st CCLC Grant Manager, managing program partners, and deliverables at our four 21st CCLC sites.
 Tanna is motivated by her desire to close the opportunity gap for low-income communities and provide quality programming for all students.
 She is passionate about creating community partnerships in Washington, DC and collaborating to help advance youth development.
 Tanna received her degree in General Education from Nyack College.